-During Diwali, there are several important traditions that people around the world participate in for this major festival.
+Diwali, the Indian festival of lights, is one of the most popular festivals in South Asia.
+The Indian diaspora celebrates Diwali, too, taking part in traditions for this major event.
 Celebrations span over five days with plenty of ways to commemorate the holiday no matter where you are.

 What is rangoli?